 The Thermal Angel is an in-line, battery-powered disposable, lightweight and completely portable blood and IV fluid warming device, capable of intravenous application and irrigation warming.
-The Thermal Angel can be used to help prevent fluid-induced hypothermia.

 Because of the innovative technology utilized, the Thermal Angel enjoys some significant advantages over many types of blood warming products.

 Many competing fluid warming products require extensive training by a qualified instructor.
 Issues include proper set up procedures, calibration procedures, choice of proper disposables for each particular application, an understanding of flow rate limitations, and sterilization.
 Their complex nature requires cumbersome training to use them effectively.

 Because the logistics of training users is so difficult, especially in an austere environment, the Thermal Angel was designed to require minimal training.
 The 5 Steps are printed on the Thermal Angel label, bag, and instruction insert.